emurze/django_template/README.md

 - DOCKER_PASSWORD

-## How to setup git reposity?

-You should setup git reposity secrets:
+## You should setup git repository secrets

 - SECRET_KEY

 - DOCKER_PASSWORD

 ## How to install project?